keisks/disc-sim-esl/README.md

 Data used in my 2013 ACL paper, "Discriminative Approach to Fill-in-the-Blank Quiz Generation for Language Learners"

 Keisuke Sakaguchi (keisuke[at]cs.jhu.edu)
-Last updated: August 20th, 2013
+Last updated: October 12th, 2013

 - - -
 This document describes the proposed method (DiscSimESL) described in my 2013 ACL paper: